funcool/buddy-sign/doc/01-jwt.md

 algoritms: key encryption algorithms and content encryption algorithms.

-The *key encryption algorithms* are responsible of encrypt the key that will be used for encrypt the content.
+The *key encryption algorithms* are responsible to encrypt the key that will be used for encrypt the content.
 This is a table that exposes the currently supported _Key Encryption Algorithms_ (specified in JWA RFC):